pikefish/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-What is interesting, that all `NA` values belong to the `steps` variable and, what is more interesting, *for each date* the following property holds:
+As one can see, all `NA` values in the dataset belong to the `steps` variable.
+What is more interesting, the following property holds:
-*The variable* `steps` *has at least one missing value if and only if all its values for that day are missing.
-There are exactly 8 such days.*  Let's call such days *NA days*.
+*For any date, the variable* `steps` *has at least one missing value* **if and only if** *all its values for that day are missing.
+There are exactly 8 such days in the dataset.*  Let's call such days *NA days*.

 One can have a look at